 The Bidar fort, situated in present day Karnataka, is a sombre and imposing structure.
 The origin of this massive fort has unfortunately been lost to history.
 However, it is largely agreed that it was perhaps built soon after the establishment of the Bahamanid dynasty of peninsular India.
-Zafar Khan, a General under the Sultanate in Delhi, successfully revolted against Muhamad-bin-Tughlaq and shifted his capital from Gulbarga to Bidar in the early 15th century.
-Thereafter, he called himself Ala-ud-din Hasan Bahaman Shah, established an independent ‘Bahamanid’ dynasty, and built this hill top fort.
-The Bahamani Sultanate, as it came to be called, was the first Indo-Islamic Persianate kingdom in the Deccan.
+Zafar Khan, a General under the Sultanate in Delhi, successfully revolted against Muhamad-bin-Tughlaq.
+Thereafter, he called himself Ala-ud-din Hasan Bahaman Shah and established an independent ‘Bahamanid’ dynasty.
+The first capital of the Bahamani kingdom was Gulbarga.
+This was shifted to Bidar by Ahmed Shah Al Wali Bahamani (in the 15th century) who also built the Bidar Fort.
+The Bahamani Sultanate was the first Indo-Islamic Persianate kingdom in the Deccan.
 Its unique contribution to architecture can also be seen in the Gulbarga fort, the Jama Masjid in Gulbarga and the Madrasa in Bidar, apart from the Bidar fort.
 Karnataka is currently seeking the status of World Heritage Sites for some of these monuments including the Bidar Fort, from UNESCO.

 Afanasy Nikitin, the famous foreign traveler of Russian origin, is known to have visited the Bahamanid kingdom in the 15th century.
 Several modern-day historians utilize his well-known account- The Journey beyond Three Seas, for a study of the period.
 Another source for this period and the region, is the work by Firishta (also spelt Ferishta in Urdu).
 He was of Persian origin and worked as the court historian for the Deccan Sultanate in the 16th century.